-- 1. Explain what germination means.
-It means the seeds start growing and developing all the necessary parts - 2.
-What does a seed need to germinate? water and warmth, and air - 3.
-What does a plant need to grow? water, food, air (and some plants need soil) - 4.
+1. Explain what germination means.

+2. What does a seed need to germinate?

+- 3. What does a plant need to grow? - 4.
 Two of the same plants were grown in different places.
 One plant got a lot of rain and was planted where there was a lot of sunshine.
 The other plant also got a lot of rain, but hardly any sunshine.